AlinaDorosh-dev/Food_delivery_App/README.md

 ## **Description**

-This is a food delivery web-app designed as a personal project to enhance my practical skills in [GraphQL](https://graphql.org/) API development  with [Apollo Server](https://www.apollographql.com/) and [MongoDB](https://www.mongodb.com/).
+This is a food delivery web-app designed as a personal project to enhance my practical skills in [NextJS](https://nextjs.org/), [GraphQL](https://graphql.org/) API development  with [Apollo Server](https://www.apollographql.com/) and [MongoDB](https://www.mongodb.com/).

-The frontend of the app is developed using [NextJS](https://nextjs.org/) version 13.4, [Typescript](https://www.typescriptlang.org/), [Tailwind CSS](https://tailwindcss.com/) for styling, [Framer motion](https://www.framer.com/motion/) for animations and Apollo Client for efficient data fetching using [GraphQL](https://graphql.org/)and [Formik](https://formik.org/) for streamlined form management.
+The frontend of the app is developed using [NextJS](https://nextjs.org/) version 13.4, [Typescript](https://www.typescriptlang.org/), [Tailwind CSS](https://tailwindcss.com/) for styling, [Framer motion](https://www.framer.com/motion/) for animations and Apollo Client for efficient data fetching using [GraphQL](https://graphql.org/) and [Formik](https://formik.org/) for streamlined form management.

 ### **Key Features:**